TinyTinni/FairyCam/Readme.md

 - `AnyCamera`: can hold any `cv::VideoCapture` interface compatible camera.

+- `MemoryCamera`: grabs images from a defined vector of images wich are already loaded in memory.
+Returns an empty image and error when the sequence was reached the end, or, when the `circular` option is enabled, starts from the start of the sequence again.

 - `FileCamera`: grabs images from a provided sequence of paths.
 Returns an empty image and error when the sequence was reached the end, or, when the `circular` option is enabled, starts from the start of the sequence again.

 - `DirectoryCamera` : grabs images from a provided directory.
 Returns an empty image anderror when the all images in the directory were shown once.
 When the `circular` option is enabled, the images in the directory are shown endlessly.